mysociety/popit-api/README.md

 The exact implementation of the [Popolo](http://popoloproject.com/) standard used here may not be fully up to date, or may contain discrepancies to the official one.
+See the json files in the [schemas](schemas/) directory for the current spec we're validating against.

 We ([mySociety](http://www.mysociety.org/)) are using this project to help develop the standard in the light of requirements from our own projects.
 The eventual aim is to be Popolo compliant.

 ## Installation